rust-unofficial/patterns/src/patterns/behavioural/RAII.md

 ## Discussion

- is a useful pattern for ensuring resources are properly deallocated or finalised.
+RAII is a useful pattern for ensuring resources are properly deallocated or finalised.
 We can make use of the borrow checker in Rust to statically prevent errors stemming from using resources after finalisation takes place.